6thquake/react-material/docs/src/pages/utils/transitions/transitions.md

 # Transitions

-Material-UI provides a number of transitions that can be used to introduce some basic [motion](https://material.io/guidelines/motion/material-motion.html) to your applications components.
+React-Material provides a number of transitions that can be used to introduce some basic [motion](https://material.io/guidelines/motion/material-motion.html) to your applications components.

-To better support server rendering Material-UI provides a `style` property to the children of some transition components (Fade, Grow, Zoom, Slide).
+To better support server rendering React-Material provides a `style` property to the children of some transition components (Fade, Grow, Zoom, Slide).
 The `style` property must be applied to the DOM for the animation to work as expected.